-News of Conde Nast’s decision to ends its print publication of Glamour magazine after nearly 80 years and make it solely digital may not come as a surprise to many, as magazine outlets have been doing this for years.
+News of Conde Nast’s decision to ends its print publication of Bride magazine to make it solely digital may not come as a surprise as many magazine outlets have fallen to this trend in recent years.

 Continue Reading Below

-The decision also comes as two other female-driven magazines – Self magazine and Teen Vogue – both announced last year plans to transition from print to digital-only platforms.
+The decision comes on the heels of other female-driven magazines, like Glamour, SELF and Teen Vogue – also transitioned from print to digital-only platforms.

 Here’s a full list of magazines that halted print publications to go digital-only over the last few years.